 - Fresh chives optional

-- Add the butter to the pot and once it's melted, add the onion and celery and sauté for 4-5 minutes.
+- Add the butter to a pot over medium heat, and once it's melted, add the onion and celery and sauté for 4-5 minutes.

 - Stir in the garlic and flour.
 Cook for about 2 minutes, breaking it up with your spoon/stirring it as you go along (this cooks the raw flour taste out).